 Have you ever noticed that we say things to our families that we would never say to other people?
 They’re the ones who should get the best of our words, and yet oftentimes they get the worst.

 So one great way to show our love on an everyday basis is to watch. our. tongues.
 Not everything that can be said needs to be said, even if it’s true.
 Does he really need that criticism?
-Does that smart retort really need to be said?
+Does that smart retort really need to be spoken?
 Will those comments help the situation, or make it worse?
 Keeping these kinds of thoughts in mind, as well as being quick to pepper our speech with words that edify and encourage, will go a long way toward making your husband feel loved.

 I’m no marriage expert, and certainly, every man is different, but these are tried-and-true demonstrations of love that my husband eagerly receives.
 I’ve seen them energize him, make him stand a little taller, and put a sparkle in his eye.
 (And, it should be said, I’ve seen how neglecting some of them has made the opposite true.)